FoxxMD/context-mod/docs/README.md

 The duration value compares a time range from **now** to `duration value` time in the past.

 Refer to [duration values in activity window documentation](/docs/activitiesWindow.md#duration-values) as well as the individual rule/criteria schema to see what this duration is comparing against.

+### Image Comparisons

+ContextMod implements two methods for comparing **image content**, perceptual hashing and pixel-to-pixel comparisons.
+Comparisons can be used to filter activities in some activities.

+See [image comparison documentation](/docs/imageComparison.md) for a full reference.

 ## Best Practices